Tuesday, August 16, 2016

 When Jesus uses this analogy of “a camel passing through the eye of a needle,” his listeners immediately would understand what Jesus was implying.
 They knew that it would be absolutely impossible for any camel to pass through the eye of a needle.
 Or if a camel tried to pass through a city gate that had been closed for the night, the camel would not be able to do so.
 The closed passage would be too narrow.

-Today ask yourself: what is the wealth in your life?
-And more importantly: who is the wealth in your life?
-Who and what are your riches?
-Take time to thank God for abundance of wealth in your life (even if you struggle with finances).
-Name and give thanks for the people who en-“rich” your life with their presence, care and love.
-Give thanks for the beauty of this planet, for laughter, for children, flowers and anything else that brings you joy, peace or pleasure.
-You (and I) are rich!
-Do we take this “richness,” this “wealth” for granted?
-I hope not!
+Today ask yourself: what is the wealth in my life?
+More importantly: who is the wealth in my life?
+Who and what are my riches?
+Take time to thank God for abundance of wealth in your life, even if you struggle with finances.
+Name and give thanks for the people who enrich your life with their presence, care, and love.
+Give thanks for the beauty of this planet, for laughter, for children, flowers, and anything else that brings you joy, peace or pleasure.
+We are rich!
+Do we take this richness, this wealth for granted?